2025 New Year's Resolutions for Moms

 6. Set Boundaries

-This year, resolve to set healthy boundaries.
+This year, be intentional about setting more healthy boundaries.

 Learn to say no when you need to protect your energy.